 Untreated poplar has a four-year lifespan outside, and untreated pine wood has a five-year lifespan.

-Depending on the pine wood you buy, it may have a high resin content, which might block equipment blades and require additional attention when painting and staining.
+Depending on the pine wood you buy, it may have a high resin content, which is one of pine wood’s disadvantages.
+This might block equipment blades and require additional attention when painting and staining.

 Specific finishes may need to be sealed onto resinous pine to prevent bleeding.
 If the pine wood is dry or treated, it is easy to work with and accepts pine stain, glue, and paint nicely.